tylerriccio33/wimsey/README.md

 ## Quick Demo

 Let's start by taking a look at an example data contract, Wimsey supports reading json or yaml files, or just plain old python dictionaries.
-Here's an example of a yaml contract (note you'll need `pyyaml` installed to support reading this):
+Here's an example of a yaml contract:

 ```yaml
 - column: awesome_column